Code-Institute-Submissions/chef_mate/README.md

 ## Features
 ### 1 - Header Section

-The [header](assets/wireframes/page_1_header.png) section has a very basic layout.
+The [header](assets/wireframes/page_1_header.png) section has a simple layout.
 It contains a 'hero' image on the background with a very short sentence on top of it, defining what the service is about.

 The top part of the screen has a transparent navigation bar, which contains 2 elements: